lbaraza/lbaraza/README.md

 riders,
 price,
 COGS,
-riders * price as revenue,
+riders*price as revenue,
+riders*price -COGS as profit
-riders * price - COGS as profit from cte a left join cost_table b on a.yr = b.yr
+from cte a
+left join cost_table b
+on a.yr =b.yr